ScriptJayT/Articles/Not Specific/New VS Old/0 - CSS.md

 **☝ Don't use `width:100vw` to break out of a container parent; rethink how to structure your HTML / how to use your CSS-classes** if you can, and curse if you can't.

-In case you only need a background that spans the whole site-width, I recommend this short by Kevin Powell: [Bleeding Background](https://www.youtube.com/shorts/81pnuZFarRw) as they do a way better job than I ever could. 😉
+In case you only need a background that spans the whole site-width, I recommend this short by Kevin Powell: [Bleeding Background](https://www.youtube.com/shorts/81pnuZFarRw) as they do a way better job explaining how to than I ever could. 😉

 See you in the next one! 👋